mvfolino68/pathway-viz/docs/examples/ecommerce.md

 ## Install

-If you installed from PyPI:

 ```bash
 pip install pathway-viz[demo]
 ```

+This includes everything needed for the demo:

+- Pathway for stream processing
+- Kafka/Redpanda client
+- DuckDB for persistence

-If you’re running from this repo, build the Rust extension and install optional deps:
+If you're running from this repo:

 ```bash
 pip install maturin